marta-gaviraghi/diffusion_FA/README.md

 ## you need

-- Python3 (you need the following packages: natsort, tensorflow, keras, scipy, numpy, matlab.engine(penso standard da rivedere))
+- Python3 (you need the following packages: natsort, tensorflow, keras, scipy, numpy)

 - Matlab